 This sunset game drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the Kruger rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.

 Back at camp, there is some free time to freshen up before dinner, which is served at the ideally located dining facility.
 Dinner is a traditional South African meal, prepared by your host to give you a real taste of South African cuisine.
-Complimentary wine is served with your dinner and you are welcome to buy your own drinks (wine, beer or other drinks) at the Park’s shop.
+You are welcome to buy your own drinks (wine, beer or other drinks) at the Park’s shop.

 On day two of this Kruger Safari, your tour guide will wake you early in the morning, time dependent on the gate opening times.
 The day starts with morning coffee, tea and rusks (tea biscuits) available in the camp dining facility.